Arethusa Cirque Hike: The Best EASY Trail for Larches

 How Hard is it to Hike Arethusa Cirque?

-With a short distance and modest elevation gain, Arethusa Cirque is a reasonably accessible hike by Canadian Rockies standards.
+With a short distance and modest elevation gain, Arethusa Cirque is a reasonably accessible hike by Canadian Rockies standards, and consider it one of the easier larch hikes in Alberta.
 That being said, it could be classified as a moderate trail given the presence of some steeper inclines and rugged terrain that requires occasional route-finding.

 Arethusa Cirque is a great option for hikers who want to build experience on different terrain or who want a bit more pizzazz than a forest walk.
 Those with a good level of physical fitness will find the trail more fun than strenuous.
 Summiting Little Arethusa would bump this hike into a more difficult category, albeit still relatively moderate given the absence of major technical challenges.